-Additionally, she has served on both the NCAA Atlantic South Region Committee and the ITA Atlantic South Region Committee, from 1995-2008, and has also been the ITA Atlantic South Awards Chair.
+Additionally, she has served on both the NCAA Atlantic South Region Committee and the ITA Atlantic South Region Committee, and she has also been the ITA Atlantic South Awards Chair.
 She currently serves as the chairperson of the NCAA Atlantic South Region Committee (2015-19).

 A native of Jacksonville, N.C., Shackelford earned her bachelor's degree in business in 1982 from the University of North Carolina-Wilmington.
 She was a Division I player at UNC-Wilmington, receiving a tennis scholarship after a stellar career at Jacksonville (N.C.)
 High School.

 She and her husband John live in Sewanee and have four children, Avery, Sadie, Michaela and Tessa.